Runaway Bride (film): Plot

-At the wedding rehearsal, Bob walks Maggie down the aisle to help her practice her “visualization” techniques, asking Ike to stand in for him as the groom.
-When she reaches the altar, Ike and Maggie unexpectedly share a passionate kiss and admit their feelings for each other.
-Chagrined, Bob punches him in the face and storms out of the church.
-Afterwards, Ike proposes that since the wedding has already been arranged, he and Maggie should get married, to which Maggie agrees.
+At the wedding rehearsal, to help Maggie practice her "visualization" techniques, Bob asks Ike to stand in as the groom while he directs them.
+When they hear, "you may kiss the bride", they share a passionate kiss and admit their feelings for each other.
+Chagrined, Bob punches Ike and storms out.
+Afterwards, Ike proposes that since a wedding has already been arranged, he and Maggie should marry, to which Maggie agrees.

-On the day of the ceremony, which is heavily attended by the media, Bob advises Ike to maintain eye contact with Maggie to reassure her.
-While the advice works at first, a camera flash temporarily blinds Ike, breaking Maggie's concentration, and she suddenly gets cold feet and flees.
-Ike pursues her, but she evades him by jumping onto the back of a passing FedEx truck.
+The wedding day is heavily attended by the media.
+Bob advises Ike to maintain eye contact with Maggie to reassure her as she walks down the aisle.
+While that initially works, a camera flash temporarily blinds Ike, breaking Maggie's concentration.
+She gets cold feet and flees the church.
+Ike pursues her, but she jumps onto a passing FedEx truck.
 Heartbroken, Ike returns to New York.

-In the following weeks, Maggie works to discover herself, sampling different egg dishes to determine her true favorite and putting her lamps up for sale in New York City shops.
-One night, Ike returns to his apartment to find Maggie inside waiting for him.
-She explains that she ran from her previous weddings because the men did not know who she truly was, in part due to her efforts to conform to their preferences.
-However, with Ike she ran because even though he truly understood her, she did not understand herself.
-Maggie symbolically "turns in" her running shoes to Ike, then gets down on one knee and proposes using one of his previous speeches.
+In the following weeks, Maggie works to discover herself, sampling different egg dishes to determine her true favorite and starts selling her lamps in New York City shops.
+One night, Ike returns to his apartment and finds Maggie there.
+She says she ran from her previous weddings because the men did not know who she truly was, partly due to her conforming to their personalities and preferences.
+She ran from Ike because she did not understand herself.
+Maggie symbolically gives her running shoes to Ike, then proposes using one of his previous speeches.

-The two are married in a private ceremony on a hillside, forgoing the big weddings that Maggie notes she never actually liked.
-Afterwards, the newlyweds ride away on horseback while their friends and family celebrate.
+The two marry in a private hillside ceremony, forgoing the big wedding that Maggie never actually wanted.
+The newlyweds ride away on horseback as their friends and family celebrate.

 In a post-credit scene, Maggie and Ike play together in the snow, revealing that their marriage is still going strong.